the new construction contract law is now here

-In the future, consumers will have the right to demand changes to the building, divergent from the construction contract, if this is reasonable for the building contractor (paragraph 650 b BGB).
+The consumers have the right to demand changes to the building, divergent from the construction contract, if this is reasonable for the building contractor (§650 b BGB).
 Since a property is used for a lifetime, alterations to buildings must be possible even after the contract has been concluded.
-In return, building contractors are entitled to compensation for the additional costs arising from the amendment (paragraph 650 c BGB), so that a balanced reconciliation of interests between the contracting parties is to be ensured.
+In return, building contractors are entitled to compensation for the additional costs arising from the amendment (§650 c BGB), so that a balanced reconciliation of interests between the contracting parties is to be ensured.

 In order to accelerate building court cases, specialised building chambers will be set up in the courts.